Nukethefox/My_cue_arranger/README.md

 The PDF will be formatted with alternating colors in the rows.
 It's designed this way for printing and use during the final show, so you can quickly see "okay, we are in the yellow row", if you need to look away from the paper (yeah, because during showtime you usually end up multitasking).
 You can fill in the information fields (production, designer name, contact) and this will be included in the PDF, in case you need to send it to others (director...).

-If you want to change the format of the final PDF, you can edit the code on lines 340 to 400.
+If you want to change the format of the final PDF, you have to edit the code on lines 340 to 400.